pawciok1219/crypto_app_tui/README.md

 Full documentation of this project in polish language is available at [Documentation_project [PL]](Dokumentacja_projektu_[PL].pdf)

 # Installation
-Before launching the application you can install all used in the project library.All are listed in the requirements.txt file.
+Before launching the application you can install all used in the project libraries.All are listed in the requirements.txt file.

 To install all package you can use 'pip' in your shell as follows: